byui-cit/learning-modules/modules/css/css-intro/ponder1.md

 </html>
 ```

 Add a link element to the head section under the title and link it to an external CSS file.
 Add CSS to that new linked file.
 I used the darkred web color in the image below.
 Try some CSS declarations to style the page.
-Referring back to the prepare or practice activity in this learning module, see if you can get it to look something like this:
+Referring back to the previous activity in this learning module, see if you can get it to look something like this:

 ![Suzy's About Me Page](https://byui-wdd.github.io/wdd130/images/suzy.png "Suzy's About Me Page")